Cultural depictions of Gilles de Rais: Iconography

 All effigies of Gilles de Rais are posthumous and imaginary.

 An engraving purporting to represent him was published in 1731 in Dom Bernard de Montfaucon's Les monumens de la monarchie françoise, qui comprennent l'histoire de France, avec les figures de chaque règne que l'injure des tems a épargées.
 Captioned "Gilles de Laval", this equestrian figure reproduces a 15th-century miniature on parchment captioned simply "Laval", included in the Armorial of Gilles Le Bouvier, herald of King Charles VII of France.

-Whether in the fifteenth-century Laval illumination or the eighteenth-century engraved "Gilles de Laval" copy, the knight's facial features in armor are concealed by his closed helmet, while his shield and mount cover prominently display the arms of the Counts of Laval - not those of the Barons of Retz.
+Whether in the fifteenth-century Laval illumination or the eighteenth-century engraved "Gilles de Laval" copy, the knight's facial features in armor are concealed by his closed helmet, while his shield and mount cover prominently display the arms of the Counts of Laval – not those of the Barons of Retz.
 Although Dom Bernard de Montfaucon believes he recognizes Gilles de Rais in the illumination, the equestrian figure cannot be identified with certainty since it's an "abstract" representation of the Counts of Laval, a heraldic image rather than an individual portrait.
-Montfaucon's disputed identification was nonetheless later taken up by other authors, starting with Abbot Eugène Bossard.
+Montfaucon's disputed identification was nonetheless later taken up by other authors, starting with the Abbé Eugène Bossard.